genomehubs/goat-ui/static/landing.md

 For detailed information on **how to use GoaT**, go to our [help page](/help).

 # Explore Trees

-Goat can display search results on trees and new queries can be made exploring pre-existing trees.
+GoaT can display search results on trees and new queries can be made exploring pre-existing trees.

 **Examples of tree display** (ring and rectangle) of the same search results.
 Tap tree nodes to browse taxa or long-press to search:

 :::grid{container direction=row spacing="1"}